shaun-mia/shaun-mia/README.md

 - **[SQL Data Analysis Project](https://github.com/shaun-mia/SQL-Data-Analysis-Project)**: In this repository, I’m excited to share some of the SQL data analysis projects I’ve worked on.
 These projects highlight my skills in using SQL to extract, clean, and analyze data.
 - **[Excel Data Analysis Project](https://github.com/shaun-mia/Excel-Data-Analysis-Project)**: In this repository, I’m excited to share my Excel data analysis projects.
 These projects highlight my ability to use Excel for organizing, analyzing, and visualizing data effectively.

-- **[Python Data Analysis Project](https://github.com/shaun-mia/Python-Data-Analysis-Project)**: A team project aimed at automating store operations.
+- **[Python Data Analysis Project](https://github.com/shaun-mia/Python-Data-Analysis-Project)**: A Python data analysis project uses libraries like Pandas and Matplotlib to clean, analyze, and visualize data, uncovering trends and insights.
+These projects often aim to solve specific problems, such as predicting outcomes or identifying key patterns in data.

+- **[CobeBasics Resume Project](https://github.com/shaun-mia/CobeBasics-Resume-Projects)**:In this repository, I will share the CodeBasics Resume Project Challenge.
+This project will be added to your resume and involves using SQL, Power BI, Excel, and other necessary tools for data analysis.
 ---

 ### Skills